 Old comments migrated to Disqus, currently working outtechnical issues

 Odes To Liberty

 Original posted July 4, 2002.
-Every year a change is made:
+Most years a change is made:

 2003 Original image of WTC replaced with mini-collage of WTC, Liberty Bell, and the flag raising on Mount Suribachi.
 2004 Image of young girl celebrating the liberation Iraq; LOTR quote.
 2005 Iraqi girl image replaced by Iraqi voter; Cathy Seipp quote via Samizdata.
 2006 Viktor Frankl quote 2007 Oriana Fallaci quote 2008 William F. Buckley quote 2009 YouTube video, scene from "John Adams" miniseries 2010 Tea Party protest sign 2011 YouTube video essay of the Battle of Yorktown

 The scene from "John Adams" shows the meeting of the Second Continental Congress, at which the vote for independence from Great Britain is conducted, and (at 3:07) the public reading of the Declaration of Independence.

 The Declaration formally proclaimed our independence - the Battle of Yorktown won it.

 Through these fields of destruction Baptisms of fire I've watched all your suffering As the battle raged higher And though they did hurt me so bad In the fear and alarm You did not desert me My brothers in arms